steveyoung-random/Image_Art/README.md

 ## Key Features

-- **Abstract Art Creation:** ImageArt primarily transforms shapes from an original image (such as a photograph) into uniform-colored and smoothed shapes.
+- **Abstract Art Creation:** ImageArt primarily transforms shapes from an original image (such as a photograph) in png or jpeg format into uniform-colored and smoothed shapes.
 Sometimes, this is all you want.
 An example of that is this image of tulips (which was recently selected by my city to be included on wraps around utility boxes):
 ![Abstract Tulips](Examples/Abstract_Tulips.png)
 Other times, this is just the starting point for you to figure out what you want to do to create something new.
 For example, here is an image I made by combining the base color shapes with the gradient file output for the same image, to give more definition to some of the edges:
 ![Tulips 2](Examples/Tulips_2.png)